kozmosgram/ie206-Term-Project-2/README.md

 IMPORTANT POINTS

-+The content of the project is explained in the file named TermProject2.pdf.
+- The content of the project is explained in the file named TermProject2.pdf.

-+The results obtained from the project are reported in the file named PR_ID2643740.pdf.
+- The results obtained from the project are reported in the file named PR_ID2643740.pdf.

-+Make sure everything is in one folder.
+- Make sure everything is in one folder.
 Remember, this is an object-oriented programming project, it will not work if all the files are not in the same folder.

 Introduction of the Project